yyyaohhh/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help` and `exit`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-* Parameters can come with a prefix (like `y/` in `y/YEAR`) or without a prefix (like `MODULE`).
+* Parameters can come with a **prefix** (like `y/` in `y/YEAR`) or without a prefix (like `MODULE`).

 * All commands will have at most one parameter without a prefix.
-Parameters without a prefix should come before any parameters that contain a prefix.
+Parameters without a prefix should come before any parameters that come with a prefix.
 ModCraft will parse all input between the command and the first prefix as the parameter without the prefix.<br>
   e.g. For `add MODULE y/YEAR s/SEM g/GRADE`, when you key in `add CS2101 CS2103T y/1 s/1 g/A`, ModCraft will read it as you trying to specify `CS2101 CS2103T` as `MODULE`.

+* Parameters with a prefix can be specified in any order among themselves.<br>
+  e.g. `add CS2030S y/1 s/2 g/IP` is the same as `add CS2030S s/2 g/IP y/1`.

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows a message explaining how to access the help page.

 ![help message](images/helpMessage.png)